Yang-S0n/Mixed_Messages_Project/README.md

 # Mixed Message Generator
-> A simple script that generate 3 words quote.
+> A simple script that will generate 3 words quotes.

 ## Table of contents
 * [General info](#general-info)